spchheang/CambodianGenocide_DemographicEconomic_Replication/README.md

 This repository contains replication files that use **Stata** and **MATLAB** to simulate demographic and economic scenarios, with a focus on Cambodia.
 The objective is to analyze population dynamics and economic outcomes under both actual and counterfactual scenarios for academic research purposes.

+The analysis reproduces the findings of the paper, which studies the long-term demographic and economic consequences of the Cambodian genocide.
+A counterfactual demographic scenario is constructed to remove the effects of mass killings and simulate population and age structures from 1950 to 2020 using age-specific fertility and survival rates.

+These demographic scenarios are embedded in a production function with capital, land, and skill-heterogeneous labor.
+The model incorporates intergenerational skill formation to capture the dynamics of human capital over time.

+### Key Findings

+Although actual GDP per capita temporarily exceeds the counterfactual due to a higher working-age-to-non-working-age ratio and increased capital and land per worker, this advantage reverses over time.
+Persistent losses in human capital and a slower recovery in skill composition result in lower productivity growth and reduced long-term economic development.
+The skill composition effect—driven by the loss of educated individuals and delayed human capital transmission—accounts for much of the long-term economic divergence.

+### Significance

+These findings suggest that mass violence can distort demographic transitions and lead to slower economic growth.
+This repository provides the full codebase needed to replicate the results and figures presented in the study.

 ---

 ## Step 1: Understand the Data Sources